NCIOCPL/r4r-content/resources/resource91.md

 docs:
   - doc: cbiit
 ---
-Projects samples into a GoogleMap explorer to allow overlaying omics attributes to spot patterns quickly.
-A TumorMap version was built for TCGA analysis.
+SampleMap is a TumorMap version built for TCGA analysis that projects samples into a GoogleMap explorer to allow overlaying omics attributes to spot patterns quickly.